honeycombio/academy-browser-instrumentation-course/content-scripts/video-automatic-instrumentation-web.md

 ### [Visual] Attribute table: user agent, page location, HTTP method, status code, resource type
 **[Audio]**
-Each span includes rich attributes — automatically populated with context like:
+Let's see what information we can get with our spans.
+Each span includes rich attributes automatically populated with context like:
 - The full page URL
 - HTTP method and status
 - Resource timing metrics